Caldcluvia: Description

 Caldcluvia paniculata can grow up to 20 m (65 ft) in height and up to 60 cm (24 in) in diameter.
 The bark is grayish brown.
-The leaves are oppositely arranged, toothed edge, oblong and lanceolate shaped.
-7-15 long, 2–4 cm wide, with the apex and base acute.
-Glossy green above and whitish and somewhat hairy below, the petioles are fluted and hairy about 0-7-1 cm long.
+The leaves are oppositely arranged, have toothed edges, and are oblong and lanceolate shaped.
+Leaf size is 7-15 cm long, 2–4 cm wide, with the apex and base acute.
+Leaf color is glossy green above and whitish and somewhat hairy below.
+The petioles are fluted and hairy about 0-7-1 cm long.
 The white flowers clustered in axillary peduncles are hermaphrodite, peduncles and pedicels are hairy, 4-5 hairy sepals and more or less imbricate, 4 –5 petals alternate to the sepals.
 8-10 stamens, 2 styles.
-The fruit is an acuminate capsule, hairy and crowned by persistent styles, inside them there are dark brown seeds about 1 mm long.
+The fruit is an acuminate capsule, hairy and crowned by persistent styles, inside of which there are dark brown seeds about 1 mm long.

 The tree requires wet climate, tolerates up to 40% shade, and may need partial shade in some locations.
 It is classified in USDA Hardiness Zone 9.
-Germination from seeds is less than 30%.
+Germination from seeds has a success rate of less than 30%.